Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 #### 2.1.1.
 Front-End Users
 Subby will have a rather simplistic design to make it easier for front-end users to use.
 The homepage will consist of a search bar in the middle, where students can search for sublets, along with a sign-in link and a register link located at the top of the page.
 Since the website is targeted for students, individuals will have to register using a school email address.
 By doing so, the amount of fake accounts will decrease resulting in less spam and it will be easier to set the location of the account to a certain university.

-There will be 2 types of front-end users:
+There will be two types of front-end users:
 1. **Lease Owner – the individual looking to sublet their place**
     * These individuals must register to post
     * After registration, they may post details about the property they are subletting (i.e. pictures, brief description of their place, price, location)